Overview

 under management ("AUM") client accounts where the Firm provides such clients with on-

-existing portfolios, establish or assess financial and investment goals and objectives, and
+portfolios, establish or assess financial and investment goals and objectives, and make

-make recommendations.
-In accordance with the clients' risk profile and investment goals,
+recommendations.
+In accordance with the clients' risk profile and investment goals, we

-investment objectives and goals and any related investment policy statement or other
+objectives and goals and any related investment policy statement or other written

-written investment parameters.
-We consider all client assets that are disclosed to us to
+investment parameters.
+We consider all client assets that are disclosed to us to provide a

-provide a holistic investment approach for clients AUM and investment accounts.
-We offer
+holistic investment approach for clients AUM and investment accounts.
+We offer non-

-non-discretionary and discretionary portfolio and asset management services.
-Our
+discretionary and discretionary portfolio and asset management services.
+Our investment

-investment advice is tailored to meet our clients' needs and investment objectives while
+advice is tailored to meet our clients' needs and investment objectives while also observing

-also observing any investment restrictions.
-Such advisory clients should also receive an
+any investment restrictions.
+Such advisory clients should also receive an independent

 For the Firm’s financial-wealth and estate advisory services involving client planning